 As a Catholic school, religion is not just another subject in the curriculum, but it is a way of life.
 It permeates everything we do.
-Placing RE at the core of the curriculum in Catholic schools helps the school to fulfil its mission to educate the whole person.
+Placing RE at the core of the curriculum in St Ethelbert's helps the school to fulfil its mission to educate the whole person.

-We follow the The Way, The Truth and The Life RE Curriculum.
 We ensure that this programme of study is enriched with a variety of activities that include history, geography and art.
-Giving an historical perspective of the time in which Jesus lived, and the traditions followed, allows us to give the children a greater and deeper understanding of the stories we study in the bible.
-The children will also examine famous paintings that can give a fresh insight into Jesus's time and teachings.
+Giving an historical perspective of the time in which Jesus lived, and the traditions followed, allows us to give the children a greater and deeper understanding of the stories we study in the Bible.
+The children will also examine famous paintings that can give a fresh insight into Jesus' time and teachings.
 We study maps, for example of Egypt and Israel, to gain a better insight into where these stories took place.

 Big Questions are the ones that don’t have an easy answer.
 They are often open and difficult; they may even be unanswerable or there may be more than one answer.
 The aim is to encourage deep and long conversations, rather than finding easy answers.